1 Introduction

 In 415 BC, the Lacedaemonians populated Orneae with aristocrats who had fled from Argos.
 [155]

-Afterwards, the Argives attacked Orneae and completely destroyed the city.
-[151]
+Then the Argives attacked Orneae and completely destroyed it.
+[156]

 12.1 Founding of Phlius